postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/deploying-an-api.md

 From the **Deployments** tab, you can take the following actions:

 * To view your API Gateway in AWS, select the **AWS Gateway ID**.
-* To export or deploy your schema, select **Deploy API**.
+* To export or deploy your schema, select **Deploy API** (for HTTP API schemas only).
 Learn more about [deploying your API](#exporting-and-deploying-your-api).
 * To view metrics for your API Gateway in AWS, select **View Dashboard**.
 * To see the latest deployment status, select the refresh icon <img alt="Refresh icon" src="https://assets.postman.com/postman-docs/icon-refresh-v9-5.jpg" width="14px" style="vertical-align:middle;margin-bottom:5px">.
 * To edit or delete the connection to Amazon API Gateway, select the three dots <img alt="Three dots icon" src="https://assets.postman.com/postman-docs/icon-three-dots-v9.jpg" width="18px" style="vertical-align:middle;margin-bottom:5px">.

 ## Exporting and deploying your API

-Exporting an API schema makes it available in the connected Amazon API Gateway.
+Exporting an HTTP API schema makes it available in the connected Amazon API Gateway.
 After you export a schema from Postman, use the AWS console to configure and deploy the schema to a stage in API Gateway.
+Alternatively, when exporting, you can choose to deploy the schema directly from Postman to a stage in the connected API Gateway.
 Once the schema is deployed, users can start calling the API.

-> When exporting, you can also choose to deploy the schema directly from Postman to a stage in the connected API Gateway.
+> Only HTTP API schemas can be exported and deployed from Postman.
+To deploy a REST API schema, use the AWS console.

 1. Open your API by selecting **APIs** in the left sidebar, and then selecting an API and a version.
 1. Select the **Deployments** tab, and then select **Deploy API**.